ksclarke/solr-jetty-maven/src/site/markdown/index.md

 Just as a note, there isn't much original code in this project.
 Most of its value is in the Maven configuration.
 There are a couple of Maven mojos, to make things like creating and deleting new Solr cores easier (see below for information on using them), but that's about it.

-**Update:** With Solr 4.x, there is a new SolrCloud option that allows Solr to use an automated approach to sharding.
-After reviewing it, I've concluded the use case for it is beyond the scope of what I want to accomplish with this project's Solr-in-Maven approach.
-This project supports the use of slaves to scale out a search service, but it will not attempt to support the new SolrCloud / Zookeeper setup.
+**[ Update:** With Solr 4.x, there is a new SolrCloud option that allows Solr to use an automated approach to sharding.
+After reviewing it, I've concluded the use case for it is beyond the scope of what I want to accomplish with this project.
+This project supports the use of slaves to scale out a search service, but it will not attempt to support the SolrCloud / Zookeeper stack. **]**

 _This project is not connected with the Solr project in any way.
 It's just an attempt to repackage it in a clean, simple, native-Maven way._